MLumme/15PuzzleSolver/15puzzlesolver/Docs/testing_documentation.md

 ### Solver

-Solver is tested for errorless operation when calling it for both search algorithms, and that it returns null of it is called for nonexisting algprithm index.
+Solver is tested for errorless operation when calling it for both search algorithms, and that it returns null of it is called for nonexisting algorithm index.

 ### Pathfinding algorithms IDA* and IDDFS